-NSW – Parliament passes the Residential Tenancies Amendment Bill 2024
+NSW – Residential Tenancies Amendment Act 2024 to commence in May 2025

 Key changes include: